MadiMcCullough/Space-Invaders/README.md

 - There is a way to win!
 It is a special number to Dipper and Mabel
 - If you get hit by a Bill you lose!

-## URLS
+## SRC contains:
- - Video
-  -
- - Github Repository
-  -
+ - code for Weirdmageddon game
+ - any images or sounds used

 # Credits
 - Basic Space Invader's Game Code